trynoice/website/content/terms-of-service.md

   your subscription ends.
 - Deleting your Noice account will automatically cancel your subscription.
 - In case of a temporary or permanent ban from Noice, we will cancel your subscription.
-But, we will not compensate you for the remaining duration of your current billing period.
+However, we will not compensate you for the remaining duration of your current billing period.
 - We reserve the right to stop offering Noice Premium subscriptions at any time.
   In this case, we will cancel your subscription and refund the prorated amount for the remaining duration of your current billing period.